JianxXiong/JianxXiong.github.io/_pages/about.md

 News
 ======
 * Welcome to browse my site!
-* I am seeking opportunity to collaborate with you on projects related to AI.
+* I am seeking opportunity to collaborate with you on projects related to diffusion(in computer vision).